Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Related Work

 \section{Related Work}

 \paragraphbe{Prompt injection.} Prompt injection is a broad category of attacks where the adversary manipulates the prompt, i.e., the textual input fed directly to the LLM, causing the LLM to generate outputs that satisfy some adversarial objective~\cite{perez2022ignore, toyer2023tensor}.
-This includes \textit{property extraction} attacks that aim to infer some information from or about the model, for example, the system prompt~\cite{perez2022ignore,zhang2023prompts,schulhoff2023ignore}, training data samples \cite{nasr2023scalable}, or model parameters~\cite{carlini2024stealing}.
-In \textit{jailbreaking} attacks, the adversary manipulates the prompt to bypass some safety guardrail included in the LLM system, such as ``do not use expletives''~\cite{liu2023jailbreaking, schulhoff2023ignore,zou2023universal,wei2024jailbroken, zhu2023autodan}.
-By contrast, our jamming attacker does not directly interact with the LLM, nor try to extract information, nor try to bypass LLM guardrails (as in jailbreaking).
-In fact, our attacks result in LLMs generating benign responses that are common and familiar precisely \emph{because} of such guardrails, i.e., responses phrased as refusals to give a potentially harmful or misleading answer.
+This includes \textit{extraction} attacks that aim to infer some information from or about the model, for example, the system prompt~\cite{perez2022ignore,zhang2023prompts,schulhoff2023ignore}, training data samples \cite{nasr2023scalable}, or model parameters~\cite{carlini2024stealing}.
+In \textit{jailbreaking} attacks, the adversary aims to bypass some safety guardrail included in the LLM system, such as ``do not output expletives''~\cite{liu2023jailbreaking, schulhoff2023ignore,zou2023universal,wei2024jailbroken, zhu2023autodan,liuautodan}.
+By contrast, jamming attacks cause LLMs to generate responses\textemdash phrased as refusals to give a potentially harmful or misleading answer\textemdash that are common and familiar precisely \emph{because} of such guardrails.

-\paragraphbe{Poisoning information retrieval.} There is a long and extensive line of research on poisoning retrieval databases, dating to Search Engine Optimization attacks in the early 2000s~\cite{xing2006impact, berman2013role}.
-More recently, attacks on embeddings-based retrieval components, such as those employed by most RAG systems, were considered in~\cite{song2020adversarial, zhong2023poisoning}.
-These attacks focus on crafting documents so that they are retrieved in response to some queries, but they do not seek to influence responses produced by the generation component of RAG.
+\paragraphbe{Poisoning information retrieval.} There is a long line of research on poisoning retrieval databases, going back to search engine optimization attacks~\cite{xing2006impact, berman2013role}.
+More recently, attacks on embedding-based retrieval components, such as those employed by RAG systems, were considered in~\cite{song2020adversarial, zhong2023poisoning}.
+These attacks focus on crafting documents that are retrieved in response to some queries but do not seek to influence responses produced by the generation component of RAG.

+\paragraphbe{Indirect prompt injection.} In indirect prompt injection~\cite{greshake2023not}, adversaries do not directly interact with the target LLM.
+Instead, they inject adversarial inputs into third-party data, which is then added to the LLM prompt (intentionally or unintentionally) by the victim application and/or its users.